-i love mexican food. really really really love it. we have a mexican restaurant in walking distance, which is awesome for spontaneous mexican food cravings, but not so good for my waistline or wallet, so i’m always looking for ways to make my favorite dishes at home. i’ve successfully tackled homemade tortillas, chicken tortilla soup, chicken flautas + spicy chicken quesadillas, so i figured it was time to try making the number one thing i order at mexican restaurants: enchiladas.
+I love mexican food.
+Really really reeeeeally love it.
+We have a Mexican restaurant in walking distance from our home, which is awesome for spontaneous Mexican food cravings, but *not* so good for my waistline or wallet, so i’m always looking for ways to make my favorite dishes at home.
+I’ve successfully tackled homemade tortillas, chicken tortilla soup, chicken flautas + spicy chicken quesadillas, so i figured it was time to try making the number one thing I order at mexican restaurants: enchiladas.

-last week, when my husband + i were craving mexican + planning to go to the restaurant up the street, i asked him if he’d try homemade enchiladas at home instead. he was game, so i got cookin’. and the results? holy moly, these are AMAZING! my husband said that they fill his mexican craving just as well as dine-out mexican does – no small feat. they’re so good that we’ve made them twice in 7 days. although they look like a cheesetastic, calorie-filled dish, the simple chipotle + spice sauce has just a little oil + flour, no butter, + a relatively small amount of cheese. you definitely won’t guess these are healthified – they taste just as decadent + delicious as traditional enchiladas. so, next time you’re looking for healthier, lighter, delicious homemade enchiladas, give these a try!
+Last week, when my husband + I were wanting Mexican food + planning to go to the restaurant up the street, I asked him if he’d try homemade enchiladas at home instead.
+He was game, so I got cookin’.
+And the results?
+Holy moly, these are AMAZING!
+My husband said that they fill his craving just as well as dine-out Mexican does – no small feat.
+They’re so good that we’ve made them twice in 7 days.
+Although they look like a cheese-heavy, calorie-filled dish, the simple chipotle + spice sauce has just a little oil + flour, no butter, + a relatively small amount of cheese.
+You definitely won’t guess these are “healithier” – they taste just as decadent + delicious as traditional enchiladas.
+So, next time you’re looking for healthier, lighter, delicious homemade enchiladas, give these a try!

 serves 4, adapted from martha stewart

 3 boneless, skinless chicken breast halves (6 to 8 ounces each)

 OR the meat of 1 cooked rotisserie chicken, shredded

 1 to 2 tablespoons minced canned chipotles in adobo